basho/yokozuna/README.md

 2. Join the nodes.
 I am using the force (`-f`) option here as this is just a development release.
-In a production environment you should absolutely use the new cluster staging commands as they are more efficient when doing multiple operations and can save you from making costly mistakes.
+In a production environment you should use the new cluster staging commands as they are more efficient when doing multiple operations and can save you from making costly mistakes.

-        for d in dev/dev{2,3,4}; do $d/bin/riak-admin join dev1@127.0.0.1; done
+        for d in dev/dev{2,3,4}; do $d/bin/riak-admin join -f dev1@127.0.0.1; done

 ### Creating an Index ###

+This command must be run from the Riak console--you must first attach to it.

+    ./dev/dev1/bin/riak attach

 An _index_ must be created in order for Yokozuna to index data.
 Currently the index name is a 1:1 mapping with the bucket name.
-I plan to change this me a 1:M mapping from index to bucket.
-Also, the index must be created on each node manually by using `riak_core_utils:rpc_every_member`.
-I'm in the process of making index creation a cluster-wide operation which uses the ring and gossip underneath.
+I may change this me a 1:M mapping from index to bucket.

-    riak_core_utils:rpc_every_member(yz_index, create, ["name_of_index"], 30000).
+    yz_index:add_to_ring("name_of_index").

 ### Install the Post-commit Hook ###